AnatolyBarabanov/FinalProject-CMPSC-445-Tariff-ML/README.md

 # FinalProject-CMPSC-445-Tariff-ML
+Made by AnatolyBarabanov and Matthew Danese
+Professor: Janghoon Yang

 ## Description of the Project
 This project develops a machine learning-based Tariff Impact Dashboard that enables users to: